Errorname/prisma-multi-tenant/docs/examples/express/README.md

-# Express Example for Prisma-multi-tenant
+# Express example for Prisma-multi-tenant

 This is an example project to run Express with multi-tenancy using Prisma-multi-tenant.
 (See also the tutorial "[Adding multi-tenancy to your Express app](/docs/integrations/Express.md)")